sass/sass/doc-src/SASS_CHANGELOG.md

   "screen"` and both `screen.scss` and `_screen.scss` exist, a warning will be printed.

+* `grey` and `transparent` are no longer interpreted as strings; they're now interpreted as colors, as per the CSS spec.

 * `Sass::Compiler.on_updating_stylesheet` has been removed.

 * `Sass::Plugin.options=` has been removed.

 * `Sass::Script::Number::PRECISION` has been removed.

-* `grey` and `transparent` are no longer interpreted as strings; they're now interpreted as colors, as per the CSS spec.
+* Many classes in the \{Sass::Script} have been rearranged.
+All the value classes have been moved into \{Sass::Script::Value} (e.g.
+  \{Sass::Script::Value::Color}, \{Sass::Script::Value::String}, etc).
+Their
+  base class is now \{Sass::Script::Value::Base} instead of `Sass::Script::Literal`.
+All the parse tree classes have been moved into
+  \{Sass::Script::Tree} (e.g. \{Sass::Script::Tree::Node},
+  \{Sass::Script::Tree::Operation}, etc).

+  The old names will continue to work for the next couple releases, but they will be removed eventually.
+Any code using them should upgrade to the new names.

 ## 3.2.9